bounded-systems/dev-contracts/README.md

 standalone projects) facilitate interaction with the `contracts.toml`
 specification:

+- `dev-contracts-spec`: Handles the definition, validation, and manipulation of the project **structure** defined in the contract.
 - **Extractors:** Scripts to pull data from existing files (e.g., `mise.toml`, `package.json`) into the contract.
 - `schema_bridge`: Tools to generate types (e.g., TypeScript) from JSON schemas